Easy Ways to Make Money with Everyday Garbage

 Average Income by Selling Garbage

 There’re no empirical or exact figures on how much money you could earn every month by selling garbage.
-However, reports from various source indicate you could make as low as $10 per week or even $200 per month.
-This depend on the kind of waste you’re selling and its value to recyclers.
+However, reports from various sources indicate you could make as low as $10 per week or even $200 per month.
+This depends on the kind of waste you’re selling and its value to recyclers.

 Wrap Up

 Recycling is an evergreen industry.
-It will grow exponentially in coming years as people and governments step up efforts to preserve the environment while minimizing pollution.
-You could also play a role in the endeavor and make some money by selling common and recyclable stuff from everyday garbage.
+It will grow exponentially in the coming years as people and governments step up efforts to preserve the environment while minimizing pollution.
+You could also play a role in the endeavour and make some money by selling common and recyclable stuff from everyday garbage.